Kevin A. Mitchell

 kmitchell@ucmerced.edu

-My research addresses fundamental questions in nonlinear dynamics and their application to classical, semiclassical and quantum physics, with an emphasis on chaotic transport.
-My current work can be classified into three main focus areas: (i) Theory of phase space transport and symbolic dynamics; (ii) Applications of nonlinear dynamics to AMO (atomic, molecular, and optical) physics; (iii) Geometry of front propagation in fluid flows.
-My work is highly interdisciplinary, bridging areas of physics, engineering, and mathematics.
+My research addresses fundamental questions in nonlinear dynamics and their applications to classical, semiclassical and quantum physics, with an emphasis on chaotic transport.
+Specific interests of mine include: (i) applications to problems in soft matter physics, including active nematic materials; (ii) applications to active particles and front propagation in fluid flows; (iii) the geometry and topology of phase space transport (including heteroclinic tangles) and symbolic dynamics representations; (iv) applications of nonlinear dynamics to AMO (atomic, molecular, and optical) physics; My work is highly interdisciplinary, bridging areas of physics, engineering, and mathematics.

 School of Natural Sciences